Volkswagen is one of the biggest car brands in the world.

 Ducati is a motorcycle manufacturing company whose headquarters are in Bologna, Italy.
 Antonio Cavalieri started the company with his three sons in 1926.
 Initially, they started with the production of condensers, vacuum tubes and radio components.

 The company survived the effects of world war 2.
 Volkswagen showed an interest in taking over the company in April 2012 when its Audi subsidiary announced that it would be buying the company for 1.2 billion dollars.
 The company is well known for its four-stroke motorcycles that are high performance.
 They have dominated the motorcycle industry for decades.

-The automobile maker traces its roots in 1758 when St. Antony produced ironworks.
+The automobile maker traces its roots to 1758 when St. Antony produced ironworks.
 It later merged with New forges and Good Hope to form Oberhausen.
-The GHH grew and even survived the WWII but the allies opted to split GHH group.
-During this time the company ceased mining of iron and steel.
+The GHH grew and even survived WWII but the allies opted to split the GHH group.
+During this time, the company ceased mining of iron and steel.
 Acquisition of Bussing helped the company to focus on commercial vehicles.
 The 1982 oil crisis pushed the company to a financial crisis.

 MAN headquarters were transferred to Munich from Oberhausen in 1986.
 A 50-50 partnership was established with Force Motors and this helped introduce their trucks into India.
 Volkswagen took an interest in the company in 2011 by purchasing a 55.9% stake which was increased to 73% in 2012.